White Rock Wind Farm

 Community Consultation Committee

 A White Rock Wind Farm Community Consultation Committee is in operation for the duration of the project.
-The latest meeting was held of 6th August 2015.
-Links to the minutes from the committee meetings have been provided below along with regular White Rock Wind Farm newsletters.
+The purpose of the Community Consultative Committee (CCC) is to provide a forum for open discussion between representatives of White Rock Wind Farm, the community, local councils and other stakeholders.
+Links to the minutes from the committee meetings can be found at https://whiterockwindfarm.com/community/community-consultative-committee/.

 |April 2018 Newsletter||[8Mb]|